snehapatil16/RecipeMate/README.md

 # Cookbook API Documentation
 # By Sneha Patil & Annika Sonne

+### Running the Project

+You can run the entire project with just one command.
+This setup simplifies the development process by building the client and starting the server in one step.

+1. cd client -> `npm install --save-dev rimraf`
+2. cd server -> `npm run dev`

 ### Recipe Schema

 The `Recipe` schema represents the structure of the recipe data in the database.
 Each recipe has a name, description, image URL, preparation time, cooking time, an array of directions, and an array of ingredients.